 There is only one stop on your second day in Salzburg with kids in tow, partly because it lies a bit outside the city and partly because your kids will want to spend the entire day here.

 A 30-minute drive from the city center will bring you to the world’s oldest salt mine.
 The experience starts with all family members suiting up into bright white jumpsuits.
-Then you head outside to the trains that bring you down through the tunnels to the heart of the time.
+Then you head outside to the trains that bring you down through the tunnels to the heart of the mine.
 What is lovingly deemed a “train” is actually more akin to a lunchroom bench.
 Here all the participants will straddle the bench and hold tight to the person in front of them for the 10-minute ride into the mine.
 (And please, hold tight!
 This train moves pretty quickly.
 The kids will LOVE it.)

 Upon arrival in the depths of the earth you will get a few lectures from your tour guide about the history of the mine, about the salt itself, and how it all works.
 However, you’ll also get to board a barge.
 Take a short ride across an underground lake and take a ride on a salt miner’s slide.